 Alzheimer’s is a degenerative disease of the brain.
 It slowly degrades brain cells (neurons) – the disease often goes unnoticed until significant damage has occurred.
 Let’s see the facts and reason for celebration.

-World Alzheimer’s Day Facts
+World>World Alzheimer’s Day Facts

 Age: Older people are more susceptible to this disease.
 The risk of Alzheimer’s doubles every five years after the age of 65.